TrabajandoIdeas/portfolio/README.md

 With all of that in mind this will be my stack:

 - Tailwind
-- Bun: I never used it but looks like a good opportunity to try
+- Angular: first time using it, let's see how it goes.

 ## Other challenges